-• Workspace name
+Workspace name

-The workspace name defaults to your machine's hostname, but a your workstation can contain multiple workspaces.
+The workspace name defaults to your computer's hostname, but your computer can contain multiple workspaces.
 To specify the effective workspace, set P4CLIENT.

-• Workspace root
+Workspace root

 The client workspace root is the top directory of your client workspace, where Helix stores your working copies of depot files.
-Be sure to set the workspace root, or you might inadvertently sync files to your workstation's root directory.
-(When specifying a workspace root on Windows, you must also include the drive letter.)
+Be sure to set the workspace root, or you might inadvertently sync files to your computer's root directory.